orpheus/hyperman-go/README.md

-# Hyperman
+# Hyperspace

+## Go far, go fast, explore deep.

 ### Hyperledger Command Center

-Hyperman is a hyperledger command center that allows you to dynamically spawn, create, destroy, and alter hyperledger nodes.
+Hyperspace is a hyperledger command center that allows you to dynamically spawn, create, destroy, and alter hyperledger nodes.
 It maintains a memorybank of configurations and allows you to create, read, edit, and delete, store, and version any configuration required to spawn a production ready network.